marypiper/bcbio_single_cell_workflow/lessons/seurat_clustering_analysis.md

 # Seurat singlecell RNA-Seq clustering analysis

 This is a clustering analysis workflow to be run mostly on O2 using the output from the QC which is the `bcb_filtered` object.
-This workflow incorporates **Lorena's scripts** available within this same `Rscripts` folder.
+This workflow incorporates **Lorena's scripts** to set up for clustering run.

 ## Creating Seurat object at the end of the QC analysis